In This Article

 While doing some research for a related health story, I came across numerous articles (written by industry-leading female experts) examining the relationship between carbohydrates and women's health.
 The consensus: Low-carb diets could have some less-than-stellar consequences, especially when it comes to our periods and hormones.
 However, as I dug around for more information, I became slightly disturbed.
 Little research has been done to see how low-carb diets impact our reproductive health, while a plethora of research has been done to see how these diets will help us lose weight.
-Eager to learn more, I reached out to Lara Briden, ND, who specializes in women's health (because we're not small men) and has more than 20 years worth of experience and clients under her belt.
+Eager to learn more, I reached out to Lara Briden, ND, who specializes in women's health and has more than 20 years' worth of experience and clients under her belt.

 When it comes to maintaining a sustainable, healthy, and happy approach to eating, labeling particular food groups in an all-or-nothing fashion (i.e., "good" versus "bad") has the potential to lead to a frustrating and confusing relationship with food.
 After all, no food is inherently "good" and no food is inherently "bad"—it's just food.
 And while Briden points out a clean, unprocessed, and anti-inflammatory diet is important, it's perhaps just as healthy to enjoy meals out with friends.
 So what's the deal with the diet world's obsession with carbs?
 According to Briden, it's definitely a good idea to avoid sugar—but not carbs altogether.